varbhat/exatorrent/README.md

 * Stream directly on Browser or [VLC](https://www.videolan.org/vlc/) or [mpv](https://mpv.io/) or other Media Players
 * [Documented API](docs/API.md)
 * Uses Sqlite3 (embedded database with no setup and no configuration) by Default for [Database](docs/database.md) but PostgreSQL can be used instead too

-## Help
-Communication about the project is primarily through the [Issues](https://github.com/varbhat/exatorrent/issues).

-## Contribute
-You are welcome to contribute.
-If you want to implement any significant feature, please discuss it first.

-## Thanks
-Special Thanks to [anacrolix/torrent](https://github.com/anacrolix/torrent), Programming Languages and Libraries used in `exatorrent` and Users for making this project happen.

 ## License
 [GPL-v3](LICENSE)